Commercial Web Sites

 The U.S. Green Building Council’s web site leads you to Green Education opportunities, LEED Rating Systems, Resources, News & Events and an opportunity to join local chapters.

 The New York State Commercial Association of Realtors site gives information about their organization and Chapter Events.
 They serve as the political “watchdog” for commercial agents in NYS, alerting us of potential laws that may benefit or harm our industry.
-Membership as a secondary Realtor Board is nominally priced.
+Members can also “blast” their listings to other members.

 Real Estate News: